 Best for: Beach, First time, Highlights

-Perfect for a romantic getaway or family escape, this itinerary takes in incredible game viewing opportunities in the Masai Mara, combined with a relaxing and spoiling time on the white sands of Watamu.
+Perfect for a romantic getaway or family escape, this itinerary takes in an incredible array of activities in the stunning Laikipia region and some world-class game viewing opportunities in the Masai Mara for an incredible Kenyan safari.

 To start planning your tailor-made holiday, call us on (646) 934-8870